Dahlias belong to the composite family (Asteraceae) and have many species.

 Aphids on leaves and stem.

-Holes appear in the leaves, sometimes they are completely eaten away: slugs.
+Holes appear in the leaves, sometimes they are completely eaten away: snails and slugs.

 Flowers, leaves and buds are eaten: the earwig.
 Sometimes they hide in the flowers.